FredericXS/Tiktok-Downloader/README.md

 ### Running

 * After start te script, open your browser on http://localhost:3000
-* Paste your TikTok link and click in the download button
+* Paste your TikTok link and click in download
 * The video will be downloaded instantly
 > <img src="https://imgur.com/avgUnw1.jpeg">